kellerflint/Course-Resources/content/MISC - Node Project Setup.md

 npm init
 ```
 - Entry Point: app.js
-- Can use defaults for the rest
+- Use defaults for the rest

 Install express and ejs:
 ```bash